La Bastide-Clairence, Pyrenees-Atlantiques tourism & sightseeing

 The church is more ornate on the outside than most in the area.
 Inside it has the wooden galleries around the edge which are often found in Basque churches and give them a warm, welcoming feel.
 Next to the church is a Jewish cemetery.

-South-east of the village at Saint Martin d'Arberoue are the caves of Isturitz and Oxocelhaya, the former featuring prehistoric relics and the other with impressive rock formations such as stalactites.
+Close to La Bastide Clairence you can visit Abbaye de Belloc whose monks make a famous sheep’s milk cheese.
+South-east of the village at Saint Martin d'Arberoue you can vist the caves of Isturitz and Oxocelhaya, the former featuring prehistoric relics and the other with impressive rock formations such as stalactites.

-Photos of La Bastide-Clairence
+Map of La Bastide-Clairence and places nearby

 Tourist classifications for La Bastide-Clairence